FAQs

 No, our focus is on valuing health, fitness, and physical activity and athletic skill has no bearing on the experience that a student will have.
 Students will be expected to participate in daily physical activity and regardless of their ability level, as long as they are willing to participate, they will benefit from the program.

-Yes, FIT Academy will require that students dress in a uniform that meets the school requirements.
-The school will work with uniform providers to provide parents with simple and inexpensive options for purchasing uniforms.
+Yes, FIT Academy does require that students dress in a uniform that meets the school requirements.
+Read more information about our school uniform requirements.

 School Calendar & Daily Schedule